 The Core Team for this strategic planning effort was led by Christy Martin (CGAPS) and Josh Atwood (HISC) with outstanding staff support by Chelsea Arnott (HISC) and Lara Reynolds (CGAPS).
 Audrey Newman, Conservation & Sustainability Advisor, led the process design, facilitation and drafting of this plan.
 This strategy reflects their deep expertise, seamless teamwork and clear commitment to collaboration.
 Sheila Sarhangi from Cause Consulting was a special Core Team member to provide early input on strategic communications.
-Sincere thanks also are due to HISC staff - Randy Bartlett, Leyla Kaufman, and Elizabeth Speith, and CGAPS staff - Ambyr Mokiao-Lee, Stephanie Easley, and Andrew Porter - for facilitation and logistics assistance at the statewide meeting.
+Sincere thanks also are due to HISC support staff - Randy Bartlett, Leyla Kaufman, and Elizabeth Speith - for their facilitation and logistics assistance at the statewide meeting.